William Pirie was once a headmaster of Horsham’s oldest school, now a

 McKean, of him and his transport near the Waitrose supermarket in Pirie’s Place,

 one of Horsham’s tucked-away shopping centres.
-[2018: It’s now being ‘redeveloped’, but the Powers That Be have promised to put Mr Pirie back in his Place afterwards . . .]
+[2018: It’s now being ‘redeveloped’, and Waitrose has a posh new location, but the Powers That Be have promised to put Mr Pirie back in his Place afterwards . . .]
 Children enjoy climbing into the cart to sit alongside the bronze Mr Pirie, or astride his donkey.

 William Pirie’s in his Place, with a smile upon his face

 As he sits behind his donkey in his cart

 Watching customers in Waitrose at the checkouts, all in straight rows

 Like greyhounds in their traps before the start.